taustation-fan/taustation-fan.github.io/syndicates.md

 in the campaigns gets stims as personal rewards for participating in the campaign, directly added to the player's inventory.

-You get 1 stim for easy campaigns, 2 for normal and 3 for hard campaigns.
+The number
+of stims depends on the campaign difficulty as shown in the table above.
 The stims tier is at most the minimum of your own tier and the max enemy tier of the campaign.

 The syndicate also gets loot, which is deposited into its insecure syndicate